pblittle/docker-logstash/README.md

     $ LOGSTASH_CONFIG_URL=https://gist.github.com/pblittle/8778567/raw/logstash.conf
     $ make run

+This config file set by `LOGSTASH_CONFIG_URL` will be downloaded, moved to `/opt/logstash.conf`, and used in your container.

 ## Test locally using Vagrant

 To build the image locally using Vagrant, perform the following steps from the project root: